ansshuman/silversurfer/README.md

 Needless to say it can also just provide the non-weekend duration between the two date instances.

 An example on how to use TimeSurfer is shown in src/Main

+The best part is, it is O(1) in time and space complexity both, no matter how big the period in between the two dates.